dev-danilosilva/lambda_py/README.md

 Set of lazily evaluated python functions.

-- The lazyness is achivied by curring functions.
+- The lazyness is achivied by curried functions.

 - Because this functions are being written as I think and read about some lambda calculus ideas, you will see
   - functions written almost entirely using python lambda functions